marcomelilli/ubuntu-server-setup/README.md

 * Adds a public ssh key for the new user account
 * Disables password authentication to the server
 * Deny root login to the server
-* Setup Uncomplicated Firewall (allow SSH, port 80 and 443)
+* Setup Uncomplicated Firewall (allow 22, port 80 and 443)
 * Setup Fail2Ban (default config)
 * Setup the timezone for the server (Default to "Europe/Rome")
 * Install Network Time Protocol